aristocratious/docusaurus-mvp/docs/methodology/our-methodology.md

 - Values-aligned performance measurement and feedback systems
 - Continuous improvement process implementation for all system levels

+Checkpoint 4: Scaled Impact and Alignment Audit
+As we scale, is the transformation maintaining its integrity and alignment with values?
+Are all stakeholders being adequately supported?
+What new ethical considerations have emerged?

 ### Phase 5: Optimization and Evolution (Ongoing)

 **Continuous Improvement**